KashinDanil/JDC/README.md

 Installation
 ------------
-On Lomonosov-2, you will need to use the following commands to get necessary modules:
+On Lomonosov-2, you will need to use the following command to get necessary modules:

     module add openmpi/4.1.1-icc cuda/10.1